Open Outdoors for Kids

-Join a virtual trip provided by Every Kid Outdoors (EKO) and Carrie Murray Nature Center at Gwynns Falls Leakin Park!
+Join a virtual trip provided by the National Park Foundation's "Open Outdoors for Kids" (OOK) and Carrie Murray Nature Center at Gwynns Falls Leakin Park!
 Trips are FREE for 4th-8th graders at all Baltimore City Public Schools and Title I schools across Maryland.
-All trips are FREE.
-To learn more about Every Kid Outdoors, click here.
+To learn more about Open Outdoors for Kids, click here

 Other educators are welcome to use pre-visit videos and post-visit activities.
 Live chat sessions will cost $20 per group.

 A trip includes a pre-visit video, a live chat with Q&A from student-generated questions, and optional classroom activities.

 VIRTUAL FIELD TRIP STEPS

 Pre-visit Video.
 Have your class watch at least one video tour from the program of your choice.

 Questions.
 Students should generate questions based on the virtual tour.
 Send the questions to the Carrie Murray guide before the live chat.
 These questions will be answered in the Live Chat Q&A.